22/23 FA Cup Predictions & Betting Tips

 The FA Cup takes place throughout the English football season, starting with the preliminary rounds in August, welcoming EFL clubs from League One and Two in November, adding Premier League and Championship clubs in January and then reaching the final in May.

 Each and every round we will look to bring your our best bets and tips and we will look to have these live at least 48 hours in advance.
-You can find out the latest tips at the top of this very page and by heading to the match centre, you can find bespoke match previews with all of the stats, odds and data ahead of each individual fixture.
+You can find out the latest tips at the top of this very page and by heading to the match centre, you can find bespoke match previews with all of the stats, FA Cup odds and data ahead of each individual fixture.

 Best bookmakers for Betting on the FA Cup